ravermeister/gitlab/README.md

 # GitLab CE for ARM

-GitLab CE for ARM is in Docker Hub:
+GitLab CE for ARM32 and ARM64 is in Docker Hub:

 - [ravermeister/gitlab](https://hub.docker.com/r/ravermeister/gitlab/)